The Date Who Got Arrested

-I’m standing in a car park, watching you take a sobriety test.
+I’m standing in a parking lot, watching you take a sobriety test.
 The police ask you to stand on one leg.
 It’s not sexy.
 I feel like I should look away — but I can’t.
-It’s like when a crappy show comes on TV and the remote is across the room and you’re under your favorite weighted blanket.
+It’s like when a crappy show comes on TV and the remote is across the room and you’re under your favourite weighted blanket.
 You just have to sit and watch.

 I should be angrier.
 You got too drunk on our date.
 I told you not to drive.
 Not to sound bitter, but I told you a few times.
 You’re also 15 years older than I am.